arshadvp2526/Amazon-Connect/contact flows.md

 ## ✅ **Best Practices**

 - 🌀 **Re-use flow blocks** across types to keep things DRY (Don't Repeat Yourself)
 - 🗣️ Use **dynamic attributes** like customer name or issue to personalize whisper flows
 - 🎼 Choose music or messages that reduce anxiety during queue/hold
 - 🧠 Use **Lambda and Contact Attributes** to pass data across flow types
 - 🔄 Always **test flows** using the built-in Contact Flow test simulator

----

-You’re ready to build these flows in your Amazon Connect dashboard.

-Let’s move to the next topic whenever you're ready!